JaxLuo0405/611_Trianta_Ena/ReadMe.txt

 This class depicts the card object used in Trianta Ena game.
 It contains information of one card like suit, value, and name.
 Additionally, we also give each card a boolean called show to declare it's face down or up.
 We add one emoji 🃏 to print the face down card, which is pretty fun :)

 ### Decks.java:
 This class depicts two decks of card objects.
 This mainly includes the mechanism to shuffle the decks to make sure the players will get random cards in the game. it contains swap_cards used for shuffle decks and next_card for players to acquire cards each time.
+We also add the cardDict variable in Decks, which will be passed as an input parameters to the Card constructor to make name:value pair assignments more concise.

 ### InOut.java:
 This class depicts the main block of the print messages in the terminal block during the game, which contains several methods like num_players(), get_dealer(),start_round(),see_hand(), ask_player_bet(), hit_or_stand(), one_more_round(),ask_to_change_dealer().